STFC-ICD-Research-and-Design/supermusr-data-pipeline/trace-viewer/README.md

 Below the *Broker* section is the *Search* section.
 This contains the search parameters as well as the button to begin a search.
 When a search is in progress this button is replaced with a status bar showing the progress of the search, and the cancel search button.

 Once a search has completed, the *Results* section displays its results.
-At the

 Use `<Up>/<Down>` to select from the resulting digitiser messages, and `<Left>/<Right>` to select the channel of of that message.
 Press `<Enter>` to plot the selected message and channel in the *Graph* pane.